cloudify-cosmo/getcloudify.org/guide/3.1/installation-general.md

 ### Docker Images
 Please refer to the [Bootstrap using Docker](installation-bootstrapping.html#bootstrapping-using-docker) documentation for more information.

-{%note title=Note%}
-Cloudify only temporarily runs on one container for its applications.
-We're working on separating the images to a set of small images to run a container per service.
-{%endnote%}

 ## Python (Obviously)
 Cloudify does require that you have Python 2.7 and above to run.